PictureElement/basic-keylogger/README.md

 ## Synopsis
-This is a basic Windows-only keylogger for US standard keyboards.
+This is a basic Windows-only keylogger in C++ for US standard keyboards.

 US standard keyboard layout:
 ![us-std-keyboard keyboard](us-std-keyboard.png)